Chip-firing based methods in the Riemann--Roch theory of directed graphs: Riemann--Roch-type equations for general digraphs

 Another example, where there are more than one equivalence classes with the same number of chips is the following graph $G_2$ (see also Figure \ref{fig::non-natural_RR}):

 For this graph, $\dist(\mathbf{0}_{G_2})=\minfas(G_2)=2$.
-It is well-known that for an Eulerian digraph, the number of equivalence classes of chip-distributions of a fixed degree equals the number of spanning in-arborescences rooted at an arbitrary vertex $v$.
-Thus this graph has 2 equivalence classes of degree two.
+It is well-known that for an Eulerian digraph, the number of equivalence classes of chip-distributions of a fixed degree equals the number of spanning in-arborescences rooted at an arbitrary vertex $v$ (this follows from the fact that the determinant of the reduced Laplacian matrix of an Eulerian digraph is equal to the number of spanning in-arborescences rooted at $v$, see \cite[Theorem 10.4]{Stanley}).
+Thus this graph has two equivalence classes of degree 2.
 It easy to check that the distribution $(2,0,0,0)$ is non-terminating, while the distribution $(1,1,0,0)$ is terminating.
-So for $K=(4,0,0,0)$ the conditions of Theorem \ref{thm::szuks_elegs_felt_alt_digraf} hold.
+So for $C = (4,0,0,0)$ the conditions of Theorem \ref{thm::szuks_elegs_felt_alt_digraf} hold.

-\subsection{A non-Eulerian digraph with natural Riemann--Roch property}
+\subsubsection{A non-Eulerian digraph with natural Riemann--Roch property}

 We have seen in Section \ref{ss::natural_iff_bidirected} that an Eulerian digraph has the natural Riemann--Roch property if and only if it is bidirected.
 Here we show that there exist also non-Eulerian digraphs with the natural Riemann--Roch property.